Premenstrual dysphoric disorder: Pathophysiology

 PMDD mood symptoms are only present in menstruating women.
 Thus, symptoms do not occur during pregnancy, after menopause, or in women who have anovulatory cycles.
 Other mood disorders typically persist across all reproductive life events and are independent of a woman's menstrual cycle.

-The current consensus on the cause of PMDD is a combination of heightened sensitivity to fluctuating levels of certain hormones (i.e. the reproductive hormones), environmental stress, and genetic predisposition.
+The current consensus on the cause of PMDD is a combination of heightened sensitivity to fluctuating levels of certain hormones (i.e., the reproductive hormones), environmental stress, and genetic predisposition.
 The sex steroids—estrogen and progesterone—are neuroactive; they have been noted in rat models to be involved in serotonin pathways.
 Serotonin is involved in mood regulation alongside estrogen, whose receptors are found in the prefrontal cortex and hippocampus—the regions most known for their involvement in regulating one's mood and cognition overall.

 While the timing of symptoms suggests hormonal fluctuations as the cause of PMDD, a demonstrable hormonal imbalance in women with PMDD has not been identified.
-In fact, levels of reproductive hormones and their metabolites in women with and without PMDD are indistinguishable.
+Levels of reproductive hormones and their metabolites in women with and without PMDD are indistinguishable.
 It is instead hypothesized that women with PMDD are more sensitive to normal levels of hormone fluctuations, predominantly estrogen and progesterone, which produces biochemical events in the nervous system that cause the premenstrual symptoms.
-These symptoms are more predominant in women who have a predisposition to the disorder.
+These symptoms are more predominant in women with a predisposition to the disorder.

-It is apparent that the premenstrual disorders are biologically driven and are not only psychological or cultural phenomena.
+It is apparent that premenstrual disorders are biologically driven and are not only psychological or cultural phenomena.
 PMDD has been reported by menstruating women worldwide, indicating a biological basis that is not geographically selective.
 Most psychologists infer that this disorder is caused by both a reaction to hormone flux and also genetic components.
-There is evidence of heritability of (retrospectively-reported) premenstrual symptoms from several twin and family studies done in the 1990s, with the heritability of PMDD proving to be about 56%.
+There is evidence of heritability of (retrospectively reported) premenstrual symptoms from several twin and family studies done in the 1990s, with the heritability of PMDD proving to be about 56%.

 Genetic factors

 Whether or not this disorder has a specific genetic basis is still being discussed in the academic community.
 The possible genetic factors contributing to PMDD also have yet to be thoroughly researched.
 However, multiple genetic factors that contribute to the moodiness, depression, irritability, increased appetite, trouble sleeping, acne, fluid retention, headaches, nausea, and other symptoms associated with this disorder have recently been identified.

 Many studies have noted that a polymorphism of the brain-derived neurotrophic factor gene (BDNF), a gene that helps support neurons in their function and survival in the brain by creating a protein that helps in the growth, maturation, and maintenance of these cells, may play a role in causing PMDD symptoms.
-This is because the result of this polymorphism mimics the hallmarks of PMDD: volatile moods, depression and irritability centered around the menstrual cycle.
+This is because the result of this polymorphism mimics the hallmarks of PMDD: volatile moods, depression, and irritability centered around the menstrual cycle.
 This gene has been studied extensively in its association with depression and, promisingly for PMDD research, mice homozygous for the BDNF polymorphism exhibited anxiety-like traits that fluctuated and changed around the mice's estrus, analogous to the human's menstruation, therefore mimicking some of the symptoms of PMDD.